imagewize/velora-spa/README.md

 - Spa & wellness-focused color palette with soothing blues and greens
 - Custom typography featuring elegant Cormorant Garamond for headings and clean Quicksand for body text
 - Pre-designed spa & wellness style variation
-- Custom block patterns specifically for spa and wellness businesses (coming soon)
+- Custom block patterns specifically for spa and wellness businesses
 - Maintains all functionality from the parent Moiraine theme
 - Clean, tranquil design with focus on creating a relaxing user experience